Cal-Maine: Recent history

 The company's size is largely due to its acquisition of at least 25 other egg-producing businesses over the years.
 As of 2025, they produce and sell about 13 billion eggs each year, or about 20% of all commercially produced eggs in the US.

 On May 1, 2012, Cal-Maine announced a joint venture between the cooperative Egg-Land's Best and Land O'Lakes.
 Cal-Maine was the largest franchisee of Egg-Land's Best and one of the company's 13 shareholders.
 As of 2011, 16 percent of Cal-Maine egg sales were Egg-Land's Best.

 In 2018, an investigation at Lake Wales Farm by the animal rights group Animal Recovery Mission (ARM) indicated that chickens suffered inhumane living conditions and abuse by employees.
 After further investigation by the Polk County sheriff's department and the United States Department of Agriculture (USDA), it was found that the farm had followed American Veterinary Medical Association (AVMA) protocols for euthanizing poultry.
 No confirmation of abuse was found.

 According to the San Francisco Chronicle, in response to the COVID-19 pandemic, in the spring of 2020, Cal-Maine increased egg prices over 300%, from $1 to $3.44 per dozen.
-This triggered at least one lawsuit challenging the price jump as unjustified, since there hadn't been an actual supply chain interruption.
+This triggered at least one lawsuit challenging the price jump as unjustified, since there had not been an actual supply chain interruption.
 The lawsuit was dismissed in August 2020.

 Early in the morning of December 17, 2020, a fire destroyed two barns at Cal-Maine's Dade City, Florida facilities.
 The fire killed over 240,000 chickens, including 120,000 pullets; the financial loss was estimated to be over $1 million.

-In 2021, Cal-Maine moved its headquarters from Jackson, Mississippi to Ridgeland, Mississippi.
+In 2021, Cal-Maine moved its headquarters from Jackson, Mississippi, to Ridgeland, Mississippi.